CProgExpert/viron/README.md

 __Welcome to Viron!__

-Viron is an environmental app which aims to locate indiscriminate disposal of waste by giving the user the power to have an impact on thier environment and giving them an easy outlet of getting involved.
+Viron is an environmental app which aims to locate indiscriminate disposal of waste by giving the user the power to have an impact on their environment and giving them an easy outlet of getting involved.

 #THE TEAM